 - CFQ (Corporate Finance Qualification) is a specialist qualification awarded by ICAEW (Institute of Chartered Accountants in England and Wales) to recognize the skills and expertise of corporate financiers.

-CFA vs CFQ Exam Requirements
+CFA vs. CFQ Exam Requirements

-- Entry-level candidates can opt for Certificate in Corporate Finance with no entry requirements to start their journey to CFQ.
+- Entry-level candidates can opt for a Certificate in Corporate Finance with no entry requirements to start their journey to CFQ.